njblore/board-game-stats/README.md

 ## Boardgame Scores App

-A simple web app displaying scores from my board games, Agricola and Terraforming Mars (soon)!
+A simple web app displaying scores from board games, built with React using reactcharts-js to display the data and hosted on github pages.